 At the highest levels of academic administration, Dr. Wheatly has recently brought in a new Associate Provost for Information Technology and Chief Information Officer, Dr. John Campbell, to guide the university to new heights of technological productivity.
 She is also currently seeking an Associate Provost for Outreach and Engagement, who will assist her office in achieving the strategic plan goal to “enhance the well-being and quality of life of the people of West Virginia,” and a new permanent Dean of Libraries.
 Dr. Wheatly has been active in supporting international partnerships between WVU and other institutions.
 She visited institutions in Harbin, Beijing, and Shanghai, China in the summer of 2012.
 In May 2013, she traveled with Paul Hill of the West Virginia Higher Education Policy Commission and other academic leaders from around the country to various institutions in Ireland.
 She has also hosted visitors from institutions around the world.

 She chairs the internal advisory board for the University’s NSF ADVANCE grant, which aims to increase the number of women faculty in STEM fields at WVU.
 Together with Maryanne Reed, Dean of WVU’s Isaac Perley School of Journalism, Dr. Wheatly is the architect of the Women’s Leadership Initiative at WVU.
 This program offers executive coaching to successful women leaders on campus and mentoring to early-career women in all fields.
-There are currently 75 participants from across main campus.
+There are currently more than 60 participants from across main campus.
 In the coming year, the WLI will not only bring in new members at all levels in the institution, they will extend their goals outside the boundaries of the university, committing to getting more WVU women on corporate and professional boards in all disciplines and fields.

 Dr. Wheatly is also an active presence in the academic community outside of WVU.
 She was recently named to the Executive Committee for the APLU Council on Academic Affairs and will begin serving in 2014.
 She meets regularly with her counterparts in the Big 12 and will host the group in fall 2014.
 She presented on the success of the WVU Women’s Leadership Initiative at the American Council of Education’s annual meeting in March 2013 and led a panel on MOOCs and building an online strategy at the APLU CAA Summer Meeting in July 2013.